oharu121/ms-graph-devtools/README.md

 A: Either:

 1. `Azure.reset()` then `Azure.init({ refreshToken: 'new-token' })`
-2. Delete the storage file and reinitialize
+2. Delete the storage file and reinitialize with a new config
-3. Update the environment variable and restart

 ## 🐛 Troubleshooting